runtimeverification/gitbook-kaas/overview/kaas/installation.md

 For detailed guidance on using `kaas-cli`, refer to the [CLI documentation](https://github.com/runtimeverification/kaas/blob/develop/kaas-cli/README.md) on GitHub.
 Use `kaas-cli --help` to list all commands.
 For live feedback when using the web interface, use the **Feedback** button located on the right side of the screen.
 Contact us via our official Telegram or Discord channels for support or inquiries.

+### Install Latest Version

+Uninstall the current version of the CLI tool:

+`pip uninstall kaas-cli`

+To install the latest version of the CLI tool run:

+`pip install --user kaas-cli`